gcoulby/IronswornCompanion/README.md

 #### Editing Oracle Tables

 Once you have added an oracle table you can edit the tables using the left hand column.
-Simply select an oracle table from the drop down box and start typing in the box below.
-Every line represents 1 row in the oracle table.
-For this reason, long oracles will cause a scroll bar to appear along the bottom of the text box...
-Do not press Enter to make the box look pretty as this will split your oracle in two.
+Add rows by clicking the `Add Row` button and then it will add a row to the table.
+This is edited simply by clicking on the row and typing in the value you wish to be in the row.
+You can add multiple rows and delete rows you no longer require.

 ---